Home / Compare Health Insurance / Lifetime Health Cover (L…

 Turning 31 soon?
 Give us a call and one of our experts can explain all you need to know about the LHC and help you look for a policy that stops it accruing today.

 Lifetime Health Cover (LHC) loading is an Australian Government initiative that aims to encourage Australians to take out and maintain private hospital insurance earlier in life.
-If applicable to you, the loading increases the cost of your hospital policy premiums by a percentage of the base hospital premium for each year that you don’t hold hospital cover following your base day.
-Your base premium is the cost of your hospital premium before any discounts, rebates or loading, and your base day is the date your LHC loading starts to accrue (typically 1 July following your 31st birthday).
+If applicable to you, the loading increases the cost of your hospital policy premiums by a percentage of the base hospital premium for each year that you don’t hold hospital cover after the age of 30.
+Your base premium is the cost of your hospital premium before any discounts, rebates or loading, and your base day is the date your LHC loading comes into effect (typically 1 July following your 31st birthday).

 If you purchase an eligible hospital policy before 1 July following your 31st birthday and continue to hold cover, you won’t incur the LHC loading for the length of time you hold hospital insurance.